munificent/ui-as-code/in-progress/optional-semicolons.md

 statements.

 The rules for resolving ambiguities need to be simple enough for users to internalize, while also being what the user wants.
-JavaScript famously got this wrong and often fails to insert semicolons where users want it to.

 It turns out there is a simple rule that does what users want most of the time.
 I call it the "eagerness principle".
 It says, **if there is a valid way to treat a newline as significant, it *should* be significant.**

 The intuition is that if the user chose to put a newline there, the language should respect that choice and consider it a signal of intent unless it clearly